 - 1) Registration of displayed quilts begins November before the quilt show and closes mid-February.
-There is no cost to register a quilt for display. - 2) Only Guild members may register a quilt for display.
+There is no monetary cost to register a quilt for display. - 2) Only Guild members may register a quilt for display.
 There is no limit to how many quilts a member may register, but the show designer reserves the right to limit the number a member can display in a single category because of space limitations. - 3) Quilts eligible for display must - a. have been completed within the past 5 years, - b. be made by a Guild member (the quilting may be completed by a non-member), - c not have been previously displayed at a CAQG quilt show, and - d. have a label on the back with a title, quilter, and date of completion. - 4) Quilts larger than 20" wide which are displayed must have a four-inch hanging sleeve. - 5) Quilts may be listed for sale, as indicated on the registration form.
-Sales are conducted between buyer and seller and do not involve the Guild.
+Sales are conducted between buyer and seller and do not involve the Guild. - 6) All members who have one or more quilts for display in the quilt show are expected to volunteer for one or more shifts during the show or support show preparation with tasks approved by the quilt show chair.

 c.
-Boutique and Shoppe at the Show
+Shoppe at the Show

-- 1) The Guild sponsors two booths at the biennial quilt show of handmade items, fabrics, or new notions to sell as fundraisers for the Guild.
-100% of sales are deposited in the Guild bank account - 2) Organizers begin collecting items six months prior to the quilt show in order to adequately price and organize the booths.
+- 1) The Guild sponsors a booth at the biennial quilt show of handmade items, fabrics, or new notions to sell as fundraisers for the Guild.
+100% of sales are deposited in the Guild bank account. - 2) Organizers begin collecting items six months prior to the quilt show in order to adequately price and organize the booths.
 Price recommendations are welcome.